Cnidocyte: Nematocyst toxicity

 Nematocysts are very efficient weapons.
 A single nematocyst has been shown to suffice in paralyzing a small arthropod (Drosophila larva).
 The most deadly cnidocytes (to humans, at least) are found on the body of a box jellyfish.
 One member of this family, the sea wasp, Chironex fleckeri, is "claimed to be the most venomous marine animal known," according to the Australian Institute of Marine Science.
 It can cause excruciating pain to humans, sometimes followed by death.
 Other cnidarians, such as the jellyfish Cyanea capillata (the "Lion's Mane" made famous by Sherlock Holmes) or the siphonophore Physalia physalis (Portuguese man o' war, "Bluebottle") can cause extremely painful and sometimes fatal stings.
 On the other hand, aggregating sea anemones may have the lowest sting intensity, perhaps due to the inability of the nematocysts to penetrate the skin, creating a feeling similar to touching sticky candies.
 Besides feeding and defense, sea anemone and coral colonies use cnidocytes to sting one another in order to defend or win space.
+Despite their effectiveness in prey-predator interactions, there is an evolutionary tradeoff as cnidarian venom systems are known to reduce the cnidarian's reproductive fitness and overall growth.

 Venom from animals such as cnidarians, scorpions and spiders may be species-specific.
 A substance that is weakly toxic for humans or other mammals may be strongly toxic to the natural prey or predators of the venomous animal.
 Such specificity has been used to create new medicines and bioinsecticides, and biopesticides.

 Animals in the phylum Ctenophora ("sea-gooseberries" or "comb jellies") are transparent and jelly-like but have no nematocysts, and are harmless to humans.

 Certain types of sea slugs, such as the nudibranch aeolids, are known to undergo kleptocnidy (in addition to kleptoplasty), whereby the organisms store nematocysts of digested prey at the tips of their cerata.